ahmadalfy/frontend-notes/css/multi-directional-layouts.md

 3. Uses the PostCSS [nested plugin](https://github.com/postcss/postcss-nested) that allows us to transform nested selectors to one-line selectors (like what we use in other CSS preprocessors).

 PostCSS works with any workflow.
 You can try it with Grunt, Gulp or Webpack.
 I will close the article by saying that the benefit I have seen worth making the shift.
 Building multidirectional websites takes time for development and testing.
-The ways we followed before was either taking care of both directions while development or finish one direction then move to the second one.
+The ways we followed before were either taking care of both directions while development or finish one direction then move to the second one.
 None was suitable for big projects sadly and they introduced room for errors.
 With logical properties and values you write your code once and it works for both directions without any consideration.

 ## References